Rebel Med NW Emsculpt Neo Body Sculpting Launch Event April 6th, 2023 - 4:00pm-7:00pm Rebel…

 Objectively looking at the feet: fit id Scan –

 I am a tech guy, so I was impressed and jealous at the same time over the fit id Scan.
 I immediately wanted one for my office to help further my abilities to assess functional and injury related concerns for my patients when they come in for physical medicine purposes .
 In a matter of no time, I had a scan of my feet with objective measurements that Brian would use to figure out my Cinderella running shoe.
-Meanwhile, my mind immediately began to analyze the mis-alignment patterns in my low back that I would need adjusted by Dr. Jessica Schule.
+Meanwhile, my mind immediately began to analyze the mis-alignment patterns in my low back that I would normally need to get periodic treatments for.

 Trying a few Shoes –

 I went in with a strong brand loyalty bias, but I also wondered if I wasn’t missing something regarding the different shoe brands options.
 I decided that I was prepared to break from years of wearing Brooks in the case that the combination of the fit id Scan and Brian’s recommendations warranted it.
 Maybe not too surprisingly, after almost going for the other brands Brian showed me, I went with the Brooks Ghost which is likely going to further cement my bias for wearing the local Seattle favorite.

 Brian continued to educate us on the therapeutic use of structured insoles such as Superfeet or Currex, which I ultimately decided to purchase with the shoes after comparing the difference between low medium and high arch insoles and no insoles.
 Brian also gave me some great advice that I also give to my patients in regards to fitting insoles which more is not always better.
 The foot is designed to collapse and support the natural foot strike by acting as a spring to handle the force of the body’s weight as it strikes the ground.
 Having something too rigid or high at the arch could actually set you up for abnormal shoe wear, excessive supination, and a potential foot or ankle injury while running.